Use Visual Studio to create databases for SQL Server on Linux

 Check the publish status in the Data Tools Operations window.

-Click View Reulst or View Script to see details of the database publish result on your SQL Server on Linux.
+Click View Results or View Script to see details of the database publish result on your SQL Server on Linux.

 You have successfully created a new database on SQL Server instance on Linux and learned the basics of developing a database with a source-controlled database project.